One-Day Earth Day Sale on April 18th! - Mark Your Calendar

 Yup!
-We use all plant derived oils for our soaps, washes and body oils.
+We use all plant derived ingredients for our soaps, washes and body oils.
 We don't use tallow, lard, lanolin or any other animal products including milk or beeswax.
-All of our products are certified vegan by PETA and Vegan Action.
+All of our products are certified vegan by PETA and Vegan Action and cruelty-free certified by Leaping Bunny.

 No. All of our products are palm-free.
 Palm oil production is responsible for the devastation of orangutan habitats and to this date attempts to certify sustainable production have fallen short.